Serious Dating Advice

 Writing a Dating Profile

 State your intentions at the beginning.
-Out of the 1400 profiles I read, only about a dozen made their intentions clear.
+Out of the 1400 profiles I read, only about 20 made their intentions clear.
 Are you ultimately looking for marriage or a long-term relationship?
 Don't be afraid to say so.
 Otherwise, you could end up with someone who doesn't want it.
 That hurts later on.

 If you are looking for a short-term fling, then admit it!
 There are plenty of people looking for the same thing.
 Why waste time flirting with people who want something different?